 I was shocked to see all those lines of ingredients, when bread should only have a maximum of four base ingredients: flour, water, yeast and sald.

-Therefore, the golden rule of thumb is that the fewer ingredients are listed on the can, the better.
+Therefore, the golden rule of thumb is that the fewer ingredients are listed on the package, the better.

 If you want beans, the ingredient list should have beans, water and maybe salt.
 Nothing else!
 And so on.

-Use common sense to decide if the ingredients used are natural or chemicals whcih are unhealthy!
+Use common sense to decide if the ingredients used are natural or chemicals which are unhealthy!

 Just use common sense and consider all the things recommended above as well.
 Simply because a product is organic, it doesn’t mean that it’s also safe for a fatty liver.